 Both law schools are financially successful and will continue to be the focus of investments by their parent universities.
 Each law school provides a first-rate legal education and outstanding outcomes for its students at an affordable cost, and each has a long tradition of service and leadership in Northeast Ohio.

 A potential strategic partnership is a unique opportunity to leverage the existing strengths of both law schools to create expanded opportunities for students and service to the community.
 A partnership is not necessary for the continued success of either law school.

-How did the idea for the potential combination come about?
+How did the idea for a partnership come about?

-What are the key benefits of this joint operating model?
+What are the key potential benefits of a strategic partnership?